 Tech Tip: Having a universal DCAA compliant timekeeping software used by everyone in the company prevents anyone being left out from following the policies or trying to re-create their own system in a spreadsheet that may lead to errors.

 All DCAA timesheets must be submitted daily for the highest accuracy.
-Timesheets that are submitted at the end of the week, or in advance are not considered accurate or compliant.
+Timesheets that are submitted at the end of the week, or in advance, are not considered accurate or in DCAA compliance.

 In addition to time being tracked daily, no hours can be left behind.
-Every hour of the workday must be recorded including any leave time - vacation, holiday, or sick days.
+It is required to track all hours of the workday, including any time off for holidays, illness, or vacation.

-Tech Tip: Timekeeping software can be configured to block out late or advance time entry and prevent timesheets with errors from being submitted.
+Tech Tip: DCAA timekeeping software can be configured to block out late or advance time entry and prevent timesheets with errors from being submitted.
 This way workers are held accountable to follow the rules and have the appropriate amount of hours each week.

 4. Follow the Project Codes

-Tech Tip: Integrate your time tracking and accounting software to ensure project names and codes are consistent across the systems and save administrators the time and hassle of double data entry.
+Tech Tip: Integrate your time keeping system and accounting software to ensure project names and codes are consistent across the systems and save administrators the time and hassle of double data entry.

 5. Get Approval